-1. College Level Examination Program
+2. College Level Examination Program

-If you are classified as a degree seeking student you may earn degree credits by taking the College Level Examination Program (CLEP) General Examinations.
-These tests must be taken before you complete your first 16 college credits.
-Credit will be awarded, as indicated below, when you score at or above the 50th percentile on established national sophomore CLEP norms.
+Degree-seeking students may earn degree credits by taking the College Level Examination Program (CLEP) General Examinations.
+These tests must be taken before completing the first 16 college credits.
+Credit may be earned for the CLEP General Examination sections in Humanities, Social Sciences and/or Natural Sciences.
+Minimum scores to earn credits are as follows: